 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

 Another year, another credit card update.

 There’s one catch to the good news: Chase announced in early January that Sapphire Reserve’s annual fee is increasing to $550 for applications approved on or after Jan.
 12, 2020.

 That’s a $100 jump from the current annual fee of $450.
 Chase will allow existing cardholders whose annual renewal dates come before April 1, 2020, to renew for one additional year at $450.
-Cardholders whose renewals come on or after April 1 must renew at the new rate.
+Cardholders whose renewals come on or after April 1 must renew at the new rate, though all renewals through the end of 2020 qualify for a one-time statement credit of $100.
 The $75 authorized user fee won’t change for any cardholders, present or future.

 To compensate for the higher annual fee, Chase rolled out several new cardholder perks that could be worth significantly more than $100 with active use.
 All the existing benefits Sapphire Reserve cardholders know and love remain in place, including the $300 annual travel credit and complimentary access to more than 1,000 Priority Pass airport lounges worldwide.

 Chase Sapphire Reserve’s 2020 Update: What to Know